 Finishing the UVM test when the C program has completed its execution

-To perform synchronization, dedicated locations in the SoC memory or registers within the target block are used to share information between C programs and UVM tests.
+For synchronization, we use dedicated locations in the SoC memory or registers within the target block to facilitate the sharing of information between C programs and UVM tests.
 C programs access this shared space by bus access (front door) and the UVM testbench can access it directly (back door).
 This method supports handshakes between C and UVM as well as data transfer.